web-illinois/toolkit-management/documentation/README.md

 This is a guideline for developers to create new components for the Toolkit.

 ## Checklist for new components

 0. In [the toolkit project list](https://github.com/orgs/web-illinois/projects/7), assign the issue associated with the component to yourself.
 Move the project to *Documenting*.
+If you run into an error assigning an issue, contact jonker@illinois.edu to get access.
 1. [Create a new repository from the toolkit template.](https://github.com/web-illinois/toolkit-template)
 2. Add the "illinois-toolkit" tag to the repository.
 3. Fill out the README.md in your repository.
 This documentation-first method will allow you to envision the best way that this component will work.
-4. Post this information into the [Toolkit Developer Team Channel](https://go.illinois.edu/toolkit-developers) for comments.
+4. *Post this information* into the [Toolkit Developer Team Channel](https://go.illinois.edu/toolkit-developers) for comments.
 In [the toolkit project list](https://github.com/orgs/web-illinois/projects/7), move the project to *In Progress*.
+You probably want to wait a few days to get feedback, although you may use your judgement in how long you wait.
 5. Copy the sample HTML in your README.md *Code Examples* into your /samples directory.
 6. Copy the sample HTML and attribute / classes into the /builder json files.
 7. Build the component.
 8. Review the *README.md*, */samples* directory, and */builder* json files.
 Ensure that these match.
 9. Review the workflows to ensure they are created correctly and use the correct component name.
 10. Manually run the deploy_development action to push the changes to the development server.
+11. Either ask for the component to be added to the toolkit builder, or [add the component to the builder yourself](https://github.com/web-illinois/toolkit-builder-3?tab=readme-ov-file#adding-to-this-project).
-11. Post this information into the [Toolkit Developer Team Channel](https://go.illinois.edu/toolkit-developers) for comments.
+12. *Post this information* into the [Toolkit Developer Team Channel](https://go.illinois.edu/toolkit-developers) for comments.
 In [the toolkit project list](https://github.com/orgs/web-illinois/projects/7), move the project to *For Review*.
-12. Either ask for the component to be added to the toolkit builder, or add it to the builder.
 13. Once it has been reviewed, then add your component to NPM and create a release branch.
 At this point, it can be scheduled to be added to the toolkit.

 ## Creating a new repository